adrew25/pi-oled-display/README.md

 ## Dependencies
 - psutil – For gathering system stats.
-- Adafruit_SSD1306 – For controlling the OLED display.
 - RPi.GPIO – For GPIO interaction
+- luma.oled – For controlling the OLED display
+- Pillow – For image handling (used by luma.oled).
 - docker – To run the application inside a container.

 ## License